 The first few years started something in the Falls and more people in the region were running socially.
 People were starting to join the event but it was a slow start.

 In 2010 the improved economic situation allowed better numbers and now the event is fully on the map.
-The event now consists of a full, half and 7.5 km fun run.
+The event now consists of a full, half, relay race and a 7.5 km fun run.
 It’s an entirely unique event.
 No other race can boast a route that starts with you running across a bridge over an international boundary in the spray of Victoria Falls, cutting through a World Heritage Site and having the possibility of seeing big game such as elephant along the beautiful route.
 From an “adventure sports tourist” point of view, in the surrounding area you have all you would ever want: game viewing safaris, boat cruises, walking safaris, canoeing, white water rafting, horse riding and more.

 We could not have done this without some great sponsorship support over the years and Zimbabwe’s top companies have all helped us to make this event a success.